 Compared to outdoor farming, indoor horticultural lighting can increase production by as much as 350% and shorten growth cycles.
 Energy efficient LED lighting delivers the right light at the proper strength and best reach for indoor crop growth while offsetting the energy costs of traditional lamps by up to 50%.

 EMC can help you develop a horticultural lighting solution or enhance your current operations to meet new goals and objectives.
-Our in-house Advanced Development Team offers:
+Our team offers:

 - Audit/consultation services to help you identify priorities

 - Design services with vendor-neutral approach to lighting technologies